 - Freezing them and sending them to a genetics lab.

 - The genetics lab will then run a test on those cells to determine if the embryo is chromosomally balanced.

 If embryos are tested on day five or day six at the blastocyst stage, they usually have to be frozen because the results aren’t available in time for a fresh transfer.
-A few clinics do offer overnight testing and this option may become more available with time and better technology.
+A few clinics offer overnight testing, and this option may become more available with time and better technology.

 PGT and Embryo Growth

 The removal of cells from the embryo at these early stages does not affect the embryo or fetal development.
 The embryo can usually compensate for the damage within a few cell divisions.
 In good hands, the biopsy of an embryo has little effect on its growth, although it may slow down slightly.

 That said, the biopsy itself is invasive, and there is a chance that a normal embryo that would have otherwise implanted could be damaged beyond repair.
 This is a major risk in PGT: it can compromise the viability of the embryo tested.
 Note that this will not lead to abnormalities in a baby.
 In this case, the embryo has been damaged so that it is no longer able to implant.

 If no embryos develop to the blastocyst stage of development, no testing can or will be performed.